LaunchCode-Education-Archived/cs50x-live/calendar/cs50/unit2-advanced-c/module5/materials/studios/toy-storage/README.md

 We’ve provided starter code in [toystorage.c](toystorage.html), including a function for hashing based on the first letter of a toy’s name, as well as a basic struct for linked lists, and an initialization of an array for use as a hash table.
 We’ve also provided the code to print out the contents of a key in the hash table.

-To finish this program, you’ll need to write the code to:
-- use the hash function
-- add the item to the beggining of the list
-- print out the contents of that list using our provided printing function